-Pursuant to the LRCA, and subject to certain requirements, before the beginning of the proceedings, anyone may request that INDECOPI waive the fine in exchange for providing evidence that helps identify and establish the existence of a cartel, as well as penalize the liable parties.
+As established by the LRCA and subject to certain requirements, any person, natural or legal, involved in a horizontal collusive agreement, may request INDECOPI to be totally or partially exempted from the fine in exchange for providing evidence to help identify and establish the existence of the conduct and to punish parties.

-The leniency regime does not eliminate or limit any possible civil liability on the part of the applicant for the damages resulting from the anticompetitive conduct.
+The leniency program does not eliminate or limit any civil liability that the applicant may have, as regards the damage that the anti-competitive conduct may have caused.